Issued: 1 July 2022

-We have extended the exemption to complete annual declarations until 31 December 2022.
-This means if your annual declaration is due on or before 31 December 2022, you do not have to complete it until 2023 or 2024 (if your registration renewal is due in 2023).
+We have further extended the exemption to complete annual declarations until 30 June 2023.
+This means if your annual declaration is due on or before 30 June 2023, you do not have to complete it until 2024 or 2025 (if your registration renewal is due prior to July 30 2023).

 However, you must still meet the ongoing obligations to maintain your tax agent or BAS agent registration, including:

-We have extended our temporary revised approach to what activities will meet our CPE requirements.
+We have ceased the revised approach to what activities met our CPE requirements.

 Technical or professional reading activity